lohiermichael/deployment-of-machine-learning-models/section_3:machine_learning_system_architecture/README.md

 * **Scalability**: ability to serve model predictions to large numbers of customers (within time constraints)
 * **Testing**: test variation between model versions

+## Design Approaches to ML System Architecture

+There are 4 general ML Architectures (Inexhaustible list):
+1. **Train by batch, predict on the fly, serve via REST API**.

+*ex:* a model train persisted off line, loaded in a Web application about houses in real time when  details about a given house are posted by a client to a REST API

+2. **Train by batch, predict by batch, serve through a database**.

+*ex:* a user upload a CSV of houses with the input details.
+Then, he receives an email 30 minutes later to check the website to see the results.
+This application will perform the batch prediction with an asynchronous task queue and those results will be saved to a shared database which can be accessed by a web application.

+3. **Train, predict by streaming**

+*ex:* our application could read a prediction from a distributed queue or an updated model from this distributed queue and easily load it

+4. **Train by batch, predict on mobile**

+*ex:* No backend service is needed to make the prediction.
+It could be made on device